mgoold/ds_work/postgres_py_recurrence_eval.md

 ---

-# Evaluating Tenure with Postgres + Python
+# Evaluating Date Period Recurrance with Postgres + Python

 The following outlines a process of evaluating the cadence recurring intervals in donation dates -- but it could be used to evaluate recurrence for any date series.
 You'd care about this if you were trying to assess the LTV of a recurring regular vs. intermittent donor, for example, or trying to model whether an intermittent donor would become a regular, reliable one.